scara/moodle-local_davroot/local/davroot/README.txt

 There will probably be the need for improving the code too.

 KNOWN ISSUES
-- DAVRoot uses the Moodle Files API EXCEPT when files will be renamed: using DAVRoot "should" be as safe as manipulating files using Moodle.
+- DAVRoot uses the Moodle Files API EXCEPT when folders/files will be renamed: using DAVRoot "should" be as safe as manipulating files using Moodle.
   Browsing is the safest option.
 - Microsoft Windows' WebDAV implementation requires some configurations: